-Draw through Supercharger Applications: When using the Sniper EFI on a draw through boosted application (I.E. positive displacement blower such as an 8/71), the throttle body must be converted to read manifold pressure from a remote source that sees manifold pressure.
+Draw through Supercharger Applications: When using the Sniper EFI on a draw through boosted application (I.E. positive displacement blower such as a 6/71), the throttle body must be converted to read manifold pressure from a remote source that sees manifold pressure.
 To do this, remove the 1/16" NPT plug nearest the wires on the front of the throttle body.
 Thread in a 1/16" NPT barbed nipple.
-Next, install the supplied 10-32 set screw into the machined port on the bottom of the throttle body.
+Next, tighten the supplied 10-32 set screw into the machined port on the bottom of the throttle body.
 It is also recommended to take a small punch and peen the casting around the set screw in 2-3 places.
-The installation of this set screw is critical to system operation.
-Failure to do so will cause false MAP sensor readings.
+This will keep the set screw from backing out and potentially falling in your engine.
+Reference Figure 2